dragonsnapx/cocaml/README.md

 Cocaml is a C compiler, leveraging Ocaml's functionality to translate and compile C.

 ## Installation

 Cocaml requires llvm (>= 19) and clang to be installed.
-Depending on the environment (macOS and some Linux distros) you may need to manually link `llc` to $PATH as some package managers like homebrew do not link lld; For other distros, you may need to install `lld` manually.
+Depending on the environment you may need to manually link `llc` to $PATH as some package managers like homebrew do not link lld; For other distros, you may need to install `llc` (>= 20) manually and add to path.

+Due to limitations of the `LLVM` library, it does not run on macOS when installed with homebrew on ARM Macs.

 ## Usage
 ### As a library